Laci1953/Cowgol_on_CP_M/README.md

 The COWFE, COWBE and COWLINK contained in the EXE folder are optimized versions of the originals.

-You may find in the "Optimized compiler" folder the modified source files of these executables.
+You may find in the "Optimized compiler" folder the modified assembler source files of these executables.

 In the source files, you will notice a lot of comments (lines containing ";" )